-Given the availability of intrusive dan patterns, there are three basic ordering patterns when nontemporal dan and daar co-occur within complex PPs: initial, final, and intrusive dan.
-With this in mind, let us now have a look at the ordering patterns that emerge when we combine these configurations with the adverb juist, which was taken as one instantiation of the Degree head inside the Dutch adpositional system.
+Given the availability of intrusive dan patterns, there are three basic ordering patterns when non-temporal dan and daar co-occur within complex PPs: initial, final, and intrusive dan.
+With this in mind, let us now have a look at the ordering patterns that emerge when we combine these configurations with the adverb juist, which, following Koopman (2000), was taken as one instantiation of the Degree head inside the Dutch adpositional system.

-(18a) and (18c) show that non-temporal dan can precede modifiers like juist, but (18b) and(18d) show that in such configurations dan itself cannot be focused:
+(18a) and (18b) show that non-temporal dan can precede modifiers like juist, but (18a') and (18b') show that in such configurations dan itself cannot be focused: